-In collaboration with the Department of Public Health, and with the support of other County departments, Public Works established an Action Plan to carry out the County's Vision Zero goal, an effort to reduce and, eventually, eliminate traffic-related fatalities and severe injuries on Unincorporated County roadways.
-This multifaceted initiative relies on a combination of strategies relating to engineering, enforcement, education and evaluation of data and outcomes to continually strive toward zero traffic fatalities.
+In collaboration with Public Health, and with the support of other County departments, Public Works established an Action Plan to carry out the County's Vision Zero goal, an effort to eliminate traffic-related fatalities and severe injuries on Unincorporated County roadways.
+This multifaceted initiative focuses on human mistakes and human vulnerability to guide infrastructure designs and other safety programs to continually strive toward zero traffic fatalities.